Current validation practice undermines surgical AI development: Discussion

-In addition to establishing this taxonomy, we collected empirical evidence confirming that the identified pitfalls are widespread across the surgical AI literature.
-Our systematic screening revealed frequent issues such as unstratified aggregation, lack of uncertainty reporting, unjustified and unsuitable metric selection, and poor documentation of validation procedures.
-Despite temporality being inherent to intraoperative surgical workflows and despite the existence of temporal metrics, these were rarely used in practice.
-Generally speaking, although surgical video AI tasks often involve complex, structured data such as multiple classes, temporal dependencies, and hierarchical structure, validation in common practice frequently remains limited to simple Accuracy metrics.
-As shown by our experiments, na\"ive frame-wise validation without consideration of temporal aspects or data hierarchy can mask critical failure modes and lead to a substantial underestimation of uncertainty.
-Together, these findings underscore the need for a paradigm shift in common surgical AI validation practice.
+We show that the identified pitfalls are widespread across the surgical AI literature.
+Our systematic screening revealed frequent issues such as unstratified aggregation, lack of uncertainty reporting, unsuitable metric selection, and poor documentation of validation procedures.
+Despite temporality being inherent to intraoperative surgical workflows and temporal metrics exist, they were rarely used in practice.
+Although surgical video AI tasks involve complex, structured data with multiple classes, temporal dependencies, and hierarchical structure, validation frequently remains limited to simple Accuracy metrics.
+As shown by our experiments, na\"ive frame-wise validation can mask critical failure modes and substantially underestimated uncertainty.
+Together, these findings underscore the need for more rigorous, problem-tailored validation in surgical AI.